-- 601.3c If an effect allows a player to cast a spell as though it had flash only if an alternative or additional cost is paid, that player may begin to cast that spell as though it had flash. - 601.3d If a spell would have flash only if certain conditions are met, its controller may begin to cast that spell as though it had flash if those conditions are met. - 601.3e If a rule or effect states that only an alternative set of characteristics or a subset of characteristics are considered to determine if a card or copy of a card is legal to cast, those alternative characteristics replace the object's characteristics prior to determining whether the player may begin to cast it.

-Example: Garruk's Horde says, in part, "You may cast the top card of your library if it's a creature card."
+- 601.3c If an effect allows a player to cast a spell as though it had flash only if an alternative or additional cost is paid, that player may begin to cast that spell as though it had flash. - 601.3d If a spell would have flash only if certain conditions are met, its controller may begin to cast that spell as though it had flash if those conditions are met. - 601.3e Some rules and effects state that an alternative set of characteristics or a subset of characteristics are considered to determine if a card or copy of a card is legal to cast.
+These alternative characteristics replace the object's characteristics for this determination.
+Continuous effects that would apply to that object once it has those characteristics are also considered.
+Example: Garruk's Horde says, in part, "You may cast creature spells from the top of your library."
 If you control Garruk's Horde and the top card of your library is a noncreature card with morph, you may cast it using its morph ability.

-Example: Melek, Izzet Paragon says, in part, "You may cast the top card of your library if it's an instant or sorcery card."
-If you control Melek, Izzet Paragon and the top card of your library is Giant Killer, an adventurer creature card whose Adventure is an instant named Chop Down, you may cast Chop Down but not Giant Killer.
-If instead you control Garruk's Horde and the top card of your library is Giant Killer, you may cast Giant Killer but not Chop Down.

-- 601.4.
-If a player is no longer allowed to cast a spell after completing its proposal (see rules 601.2a-d), the casting of the spell is illegal and the game returns to the moment before the casting of that spell was proposed (see rule 722, "Handling Illegal Actions").
+Example: Melek, Izzet Paragon says, in part, "You may cast instant and sorcery spells from the top of your library is Giant Killer, an adventurer creature card whose Adventure is an instant named Chop Down, you may cast Chop Down but not Giant Killer, you may cast Giant Killer, but not Chop Down. - 601.4.
+If a player is no longer allowed to cast a spell after completing its proposal (see rules 601.2a-d), the casting of the spell is illegal and the game returns to the moment before the casting of that spell was proposed (see rule 723, "Handling Illegal Actions").
 It doesn't matter if a rule or effect would make the casting of the spell illegal while determining and paying that spell's costs (see rules 601.2f-h) or any time after the spell has been cast. - 601.5.
 Some spells specify that one of their controller's opponents does something the controller would normally do while it's being cast, such as choose a mode or choose targets.
 In these cases, the opponent does so when the spell's controller normally would do so. - 601.5a If there is more than one opponent who could make such a choice, the spell's controller decides which of those opponents will make the choice. - 601.5b If the spell instructs its controller and another player to do something at the same time as the spell is being cast, the spell's controller goes first, then the other player.
 This is an exception to rule 101.4. - 601.6.
-Casting a spell that alters costs won't affect spells and abilities that are already on the stack. - 602.
-Activating Activated Abilities - 602.1.
-Activated abilities have a cost and an effect.
-They are written as "[Cost]: [Effect.]
-[Activation instructions (if any).]" - 602.1a The activation cost is everything before the colon (:).
-An ability's activation cost must be paid by the player who is activating it.
+Casting a spell that alters costs won't affect spells and abilities that are already on the stack.